trofimovamw/GInCovPipe/README.md

 ```
-snakemake --use-conda --snakefile Snakefile --cores 2
+snakemake --use-conda --snakefile Snakefile --configfile path/to/config.yaml -j -d path/to/workdir
 ```

 The ---use-conda parameter allows Snakemake to install packages that are listed in the environment file [`env.yml`](./env/env.yml).
-The --cores parameter defines how many CPUs the pipeline will use.
+With parameter --configfile you can give the configuration file [`config.yml`], described above.
+The -j parameter determines the number of available CPU cores to use in the pipeline.
+Optionally you can provide the number of cores, e.g. -j 4.
+With parameter -d you can set the work directory, i.e. where the results of the pipeline are written to.

 Output of each pipeline step can be found in folder **results**.